Do You Have Back Pain in Ogden?

 Disc Bulges or Herniations:

 One of the most common and painful causes of back pain in Ogden is a disc bulge or herniation.
-However, it is important to recognize that not all disc bulges or herniations result in pain.
+It is important to recognize that not all disc bulges or herniations result in pain.
 It has been found through MRI studies of numerous patients that as much as 37% of the American population has a disc bulge or herniation and the vast majority of them are experiencing no pain or other related symptoms.
 Unfortunately, the people who are experiencing pain often describe it as severe and intense.
 The type of pain that is experienced due to a disc herniation depends on the type and position of the herniation.
 If the damaged disc is irritating a surrounding nerve, shooting pain and weakness into the legs may develop.
-The discomfort is often described as stabbing and lightening like.
+The discomfort is often described as stabbing and lightning-like.
 To understand how a disc herniation develops, it is best to think of the disc as a jelly doughnut.
 If the outer edges of the doughnut (disc) are damaged over time, most typically from wear and tear, the jelly in the middle of the disc can escape causing damage to surrounding structures.
 Once this process has completed it is often very difficult to reverse.
 However, chiropractic care has been shown to prevent the advancement of the herniation and provide relief from the associated pain.

 Subluxations are one of the most commonly overlooked contributors to back pain.
-Subluxation is a medical term used to basically describe a vertebrae in our spine that is out of position.
+Subluxation is a medical term used to basically describe a vertebra in our spine that is out of position.
 When these subluxations occur, normal movement is disrupted, and a cascade of events (including pain) can occur.
 Subluxations can occur anywhere in the spine and there are almost an unlimited amount of factors that can cause them.
 Causes of subluxations range from physical trauma, stress, and toxins.
 Just as stress can contribute to the formation of an ulcer in the gut, it can also cause physiological changes in the body that result in the vertebrae in our back becoming out of position.
 The time frame to correct subluxations varies by the individual, but our chiropractors at Utah Pain & Rehab are one of the few professionals trained in their correction.

 Muscular Sprains and Tendon or Ligament Strains:

 Strains and sprains can occur in anyone, but they typically occur in people who begin tasks and work these structures in ways they are not used too.
 For example, a person who attempts to run a marathon during their first outing in the summer is likely to overwork these structures causing damage.
 Ligament sprains are typically caused by stretching the involved ligament past its limits, creating tears.
 Muscular strains are commonly caused by lifting too heavy of an object and twisting motions.
 Strains and sprains of the ligaments and muscles in the back can be extremely painful and is often accompanied by swelling and bruising of the surrounding area.
-Strains and sprains are intimately intertwined with the spine and therefore typically respond well to chiropractic care.
+Strains and sprains are intimately intertwined with the spine and therefore, typically respond well to chiropractic care.
 Our Utah Pain & Rehab is fully equipped to provide comprehensive treatment of these injuries.

 Stress and Back Pain